StefanJelner/risland.js/README.md

 ### `todo-list.html`

-This is an example of a simple todo list, with different priorities, manual sorting, drag&drop and 5 languages.
+This is an example of a simple todo list, with different priorities, manual sorting, drag&drop, local storage and 5 languages.
 It uses [i18next](https://github.com/i18next/i18next), `Date.toLocaleString()`, [Fontawesome](https://fontawesome.com/) and [Dragula](https://github.com/bevacqua/dragula).
 Besides it shows how to work with custom settings in [deepmerge](https://github.com/TehShrike/deepmerge) and [morphdom](https://github.com/patrick-steele-idem/morphdom) and how to use `setState` in the `load` config callback together with other libraries.
+Settings and data are persisted in the local storage, so if you reload the browser or revisit the list later, it still has your data.

 ### `tetris.html`